fennerm/flashfocus/README.md

 When flashfocus is first run it creates a default config file in 1. or 2.
 Documentation of all configuration options is present in the config file.

-See the [wiki](https://github.com/fennerm/flashfocus/wiki) for some extra docs.
+See the [wiki](https://github.com/fennerm/flashfocus/wiki) for extra docs and alternatives.